 (Genesis 1:26-27; 2:7; 2:15-24; 3:1-19; Jeremiah 17:9; John 3:36; Ephesians 2:1-3; Romans 1:18-32; 3:9-23; 5:12-19; 6:23)

 6. Christ’s Atonement for Human Sin

-We believe that in order to redeem people from the guilt, power, and penalty of sin, the Son of God took upon Himself human flesh, becoming fully Divine and fully human, according to the foreordained will of God, and was given the name ‘Jesus’, for He would save His people from their sins.
-Having lived a sinlessly perfect life, He voluntarily sacrificed Himself upon the cross of Calvary, as a penal substitutionary atonement, in order to bear the wrath of God due unto His people.
-The atonement is sufficient and effective for all those whom the Father foreknew and predestined to be conformed into the image of His Son, namely His beloved and elect people.
+We believe that in order to redeem people from the guilt, power, and penalty of sin, the Son of God took upon himself human flesh, becoming fully divine and fully human, according to the foreordained will of God, and was given the name ‘Jesus’, for He would save His people from their sins.
+Having lived a sinlessly perfect life, He voluntarily sacrificed Himself upon the cross, as a penal substitutionary atonement, in order to bear the wrath of God due to His people.
+The atonement is sufficient and effective for all those whom the Father foreknew and predestined to be conformed into the image of his Son, namely His beloved and elect people.
 The sinner is justified apart from works of the Law, and thus is not made right with God due to any personal merit.
 Salvation is by grace alone, through faith alone, in Christ alone, for it is the glorious and free gift of God.

 (Isaiah 53:4-7, Romans 5:6-8; 2 Corinthians 5:21; Colossians 2:13-14; 1 John 2:1-2; Hebrews 2:9; 1 Peter 1:18-19; 2:24; 3:18)

 7. The Work of the Holy Spirit in Salvation